“Rebellion to tyrants is obedience to God.”

 After I moved to Maryland in 2004, the idea of having my own internet publication took root.
 At that point, blogging software had become widely available and in 2005 I began a Blogspot site that soon evolved into my own domain and website called monoblogue.
 Over the next few years, I built monoblogue into a nationally-regarded site that mainly covered local and state politics.

 Then came the Great Recession, and I was tossed out of work.
 Since I had a gig with The Patriot Post, I asked for and received a larger role in its writing, and made it into my first paying writing job.
-A few others have come and gone, but they’ve remained rock-steady for the last 14 years.
+A few others have come and gone, but they’ve remained rock-steady.
 I also made a few dollars here and there from those who rattled the tip jar or paid for advertising on monoblogue as well as a series of sponsored posts.

 While I’ve long since come back to work at my full-time avocation and moved on to live in the First State of Delaware, the appeal of Substack was that I didn’t have to keep fighting to maintain a WordPress site or keep a domain, plus it gave me the opportunity to begin a subscriber-based entity when I felt it was time.
-As of this past June, the option is now available.
+In June 2023, the option became available.

 So here I am.
 I hope you enjoy my page here as well as The Knothole, which is my Substack with an emphasis on baseball and its history.